 What is Ace Tools?

-I have never seen this library before and I thought it is a new library that might need to be installed in a different way.
-I searched for it in PyPI and I could not find it there either.
-I found out that it is an internal library of OpenAI and it is not available in public.
-It is maybe just showing the output for to be displayed in the chat and it is not meant to be used outside of OpenAI.
-There is thread here about it: ChatGPT recommends the use of the Open AI internal library ace_tools
+I had never seen this library before, and I thought it was a new library that might need to be installed in a different way.
+I searched for it on PyPI, but I could not find it there either.
+I found out that it is an internal library of OpenAI and is not publicly available.
+It is perhaps just showing the output to be displayed in the chat and is not meant to be used outside of OpenAI.
+There is a thread about it here: ChatGPT recommends the use of the Open AI internal library ace_tools

 Here is an example of how it is used in the code generated by ChatGPT: